andrewdalpino/NoPE-GPT/README.md

 We typically recommend a training `block size` (also referred to as context length) of between 1024 to 4096 for standard models and 4096 or higher for long-context applications such as conversational chatbots, retrieval augmented generation, and chain-of-thought prompting.

 **Note**: LightGPT can be trained using variable block sizes since the architecture does not depend on any discrete positional embeddings.
-This flexibility allows you to gradually extend the context length.
+This flexibility allows you to progressively extend the context window during training.

 ## Install Project Dependencies